Kung Fu

 There are no level hazards per se, like open pits or falling pillars, but the dragons in particular act as stationary hazards that require you to stop for a moment and deal with them before moving on.
 That’s about all there is to the game.
 There’s not much challenge involved, and the human enemies will rush at you like zombies, throw themselves on you in groups and literally squeeze the life out of you.
 There’s… a lot of love in the pagoda, shall we say.
 The supernatural enemies are much more difficult, but more of a timing challenge than a fighting one.

 Snakes and bees make appearances to shake things up, and to provide enemies with different movement patterns from the standard humans.
 As a badass kung fu master, you’ll deal with them just the same.
 I apparently am one of those people that taste delicious to all manner of insects, which always causes trouble on vacation.
 So I would gladly travel to the highest mountains of Shikoku and dedicate years of my life to refining and harmonizing my body and soul, if it would result in the ability to punch a mosquito right the fuck out as featured in this game.
-Kung Fu, like Total Recall, also has a fascination with dwarves.
+Kung Fu, like Total Recall, also has a fascination with midgets.
 Why this is, or what this has to do with kung-fu, I don’t know.
 But these leprechaun-looking fellows can offer some… amusing situations.

 SLUUUUURRRRPP!